guettli/why-i-like-django-and-sap/README.md

 SAP (se80) has a built in version control.
 It works for most cases.
 But I prefer git: it has more features and I find more usefull docs via my favorite search engine.

+## I like current web solution: libraries for clients are often 100% open source.

+In most cases the libraries for accessing services are mostly 100% open source.
+For example the libraries to access amazon services are 100% open source.

+For PyRFC (the Python librarie to access SAP via their custom RFC protocol) is 50% open source.
+The part on github is open source.

+But you need the closed source:

+> SAP NW RFC SDK C++ binaries must be downloaded (SAP partner or customer account required)

+This slows down developement.
+The company I work for is a SAP partner.
+But nevertheless this fact makes things more complicated:

+* I need to build a custom package since "SAP NW RFC SDK C++ binaries" are not freely redistributable.
+Other libraries (to closed source services) like boto for s3 can get downloaded from pypi.

+* I want to use a new version of pyRFC: I need build our custom python package again.
+Now I need find my password to get to the new libraries for a custom sap page .... grrr